You know, we're always trying to help here on the EIP network.

 Well, I don't know why that is.

-Um, as host, of course I'm familiar with everything, but I can't I can't tell you again the answer to why that would be.
+As host, of course, I'm familiar with everything, but I can't tell you, I can't give you the answer to why that would be.

 I mean, you know, there are probably a lot of Canadians like come down here just to flee the health care system up there for one thing.

-We we we what it when it comes to legal immigration, you what you know, you agriculture people who are all for this uh piece of legislation, you ought to go talk to some of the people Silicon Valley in the high tech business.
+When it comes to legal immigration, you know, you agriculture people who are all for this piece of legislation, you ought to go talk to some of the people, Silicon Valley in the high-tech business.

 They would love to be able to expand the, I forget the kind of visas they are.